doc4d/docs/docs/API/SessionClass.md

 :::

+Regarding remote client sessions, the function only impacts [code accessing the web server](../WebServer/preemptiveWeb.md#writing-thread-safe-web-server-code).

-With remote client, stored procedure and standalone sessions, this function always returns True, whatever the *privilege*.
+With stored procedure sessions and standalone sessions, this function always returns True, whatever the *privilege*.

 #### Example